zouharvi/ptakopet/v2/web/docs/USER.md

 All results (either good or bad) are the consequence of the respective models.
 That is, Ptakopět does not create its own translations and quality estimations.

 ### Asynchrony
 Ptakopět is completely asynchronous.
-XXX: the following sentence is confusing: either you mean "Supported ... models" (and then it belongs to the section Models and should talk about drop down menus), or you mean indeed "Active ... requests", but the I do not see any indication anywhere in the Ptakopet interface about pending requests for translation etc.: Active translation and quality estimation requests can be seen next to the respective select boxes.
+Active translation and quality estimation requests can be seen next to the respective select boxes (single non-negativee integer number).

 ### Artifacts
-Due to an unresolved bug XXXwhereXXX, you may experience artifacts, i.e. a little outdated highlighting of the source text or its translation.
-XXXplease describe the following in more sentences.
-It is not fully clear what is the synchronization of the events: user doing one text edit, ptakopet sending it for translation and then for the QE, user doing another text edit, ...
-Also, please clarify whether the artifact disappears by itself or if one more (dummy) edit is needed, e.g. by adding a space at the end of the sentence.
-This happens after quality estimation is rendered, new translation request is completed and the quality estimation requests has not yet been completed.
+Due to an unresolved bug where, you may experience artifacts, i.e. a little outdated highlighting of the source text or its translation.
+To reproduce this, write a sample text in the input language box.
+After a while translation and then quality estimation highlighting appears.
+Then change the text in the input language box.
+In the period after the new translation request is finished and before completed quality estimation request, artifacts appear.
+They disappear once the quality estimation request is finished.